MaxGreil/rnaseq/README.md

 # rnaseq

-Proof of concept of a RNA-Seq pipeline from reads to count matrix (including quality control) with Nextflow and subsequent RNA-Seq analysis in R.
+Proof of concept of a RNA-Seq pipeline from reads to count matrix (including quality control) with Nextflow and additional example RNA-Seq analysis in R.

 ## Prerequisites